To request a tour, please select the title "Want a Tour?" above to download an email request form. Thank you.

 Landfill Gas to Electric

 At the Elk River Landfill, Sherburne County, Elk River Municipal Utilities, and Waste Management have partnered to use methane gas produced from the decomposing landfill to fuel 4 electric generators.
 The generators produce enough energy to power 15% of Elk River’s population.
-Click the “Landfill Gas to Electric” title above for a video explaining the process.

 The Vestas V47 was constructed in 2001 as a demonstration site for Energy City.
 The 213-ft high wind turbine produces 660 kW which supplies enough energy for 100 homes.
 Click the “Wind Energy Project” title above to learn more.

 Haubenschild Farms Inc. is a nearly 2000 dairy cattle farm using a digester to create methane gas from cow manure to power a generator for their farm plus 75 homes.
 The farm aims to be earth-neutral.